liftkkkk/FLEXNER/README.md

 The augmented data set can be 3-10 times the original training data.

 ## Story of FlexNER
 Some friends may want to know why you are doing this, because we have stronger models.
-This framework has a story.
-At the very begining (2017-Sep), the idea of entity augmentation is a sort of simple because I only use shallow network blocks (i.e. LSTM layer and additive attention).
+In fact, this framework has a story.
+At the very begining (2017-Sep), the idea of entity augmentation is a sort of simple because I only use shallow network blocks (i.e. LSTM layer and additive attention), so it naturally does not meet the requirements for publishing the paper.
+I think I should introduce some more complicated mechanisms, so I tried several attentions, but the improvement is not obvious.
 Then, 2018-Nov, BERT completely beats this approach.
 I can not think of using the effective transformer blocks. (:(|)!!!

+This story may answer the questions.

 ## Updating...
 * 2019-Mar-20, FlexNER v0.3, reconstructing the code